OrderLab/Anduril/README.md

 ### Edit the scripts

 In `fir-evaluation.sh`, the case_name should be changed to `case_name`. `fir-evaluation.sh` will run the 6 experiments shown in Table II sequentially and `p1-p6` designate how many trials each experiment lasts.
 For example, if you set `p1` to `20`, the first experiment, `Full Feedback`, would last `20` trials.
 A rule of thumb is to set this to be two times the data in the Table II.
 It it exceeds `2000`, decrease it to `2000`.
 Or it can not be finished in one day.
-Last but not the least, `compile_before_analysis` should also be edited to reflect the system of the case.
-You can refer to section 1 about it.
-By default, it works for all system projects using Maven.

 ```bach
 #!/usr/bin/env bash